Carnagion/dissertation/diss/diss.typ

 The grey background spans the journey of a departure from the beginning of pushback to its eventual take-off.
 Different parts of each row can be hovered over to produce tooltips displaying the pushback duration, taxi duration, runway hold duration, lineup duration, and delay.

-Although simple, this output is helpful for obtaining a better view and understanding of the solutions generated by the branch-and-bound program or the mathematical program.
+This simple output is helpful for obtaining a better view and understanding of the solutions generated by the branch-and-bound program or the mathematical program.
 It was also invaluable in finding and eliminating bugs in both implementations during development.

 = Results <section:results>